Peaceful protest begins with prayer outside Tulsa police headquarters

 Another group of local protesters, including some with familiar faces from the Monday and Tuesday night protests near 71st Street and Memorial Drive, gathered outside the Tulsa County jail in the north part of downtown.
 They eventually converged with the other group outside police headquarters.

-The plan apparently was to peacefully disperse from there, but some indicated that they might camp out there all night.
+The plan apparently was to peacefully disperse from there, but some indicated that they might stay downtown all night.

 Gallery: People gather to protest outside the Tulsa Police Department